 A free theme that saves you $50 right now could cost you thousands and thousands of dollars later.
 Maybe it has some crazy flaw that screws up how search engines see your content.
 Or maybe the twelve-year-old who coded it during study hall left a big security hole that lets Mr. (or Ms., I guess) Romanovian super hacker poke around your database and replace your carefully written articles with ads for penis pills and

-You can avoid all of these business-derailing-problems by choosing a good theme, right from the start.
+You can avoid all of these business-derailing-problems by choosing a good theme, from a reputable source, right from the start.

 Here are a few guidelines to keep in mind when you’re looking for a theme: